casadomusdev/ms-365-mcp-server/SERVER_SETUP.md

 - ✅ Starts automatically via Docker Compose restart policy
 - ✅ Persists tokens in a Docker volume
 - ✅ Works with Microsoft 365 Business accounts via custom Azure AD app
+- ✅ Can communicate with other containers via shared Docker networks

 The server will continue to function as long as:
 1. The container has outbound internet access to Microsoft endpoints